mfine/rabbitmq-bitmask-exchange/README.md

-The general idea is that a binding key represents supported bits and a routing key represents required bits - the masking check above determines whether a binding key and support a routing key.
+The general idea is that a binding key represents supported bits and a routing key represents required bits - the masking check above determines whether a binding key can support a routing key.

-## RabbitMQ Direct Bitmask Exchange
+## Direct Bitmask Exchange

 Similar to an AMQP direct exchange, except that destinations are matched by the above masking checks and then randomly chosen: all